-Imagine growing mini iris plants on your sunny windowsill in the middle of winter.
-These petite flowers grow from bulbs, not rhizomes as many irises do, and are easy to force in a container.
+Imagine growing mini irises on your sunny windowsill in the middle of winter.
+These petite flowers grow from bulbs, not rhizomes as many irises do, and are easy to force indoors in a container.

 All irises are exquisite for their graceful form and symmetry, with 3 inner petals that stand upright and 3 outer petals, called falls.

-These mini irises need a cold treatment for 8 weeks.
+These mini iris bulbs need a cold treatment for 8 weeks.
 Start the process in October or November for mid-winter blooms.

-Your beautiful iris plants should burst into bloom in about 2 weeks.
-Make them last longer by keeping the flowers as cool as possible.
-Even with cool temps, your flowers will only last about 5-10 days.
+Your beautiful Iris reticulata plants should burst into bloom in about 2 weeks.
+Make them last longer by keeping the flowers as cool as possible -- no warmer than 60°F/16°C. Even with cool temps, your flowers will only last about 5-10 days.

 Height: 6-10 in (15-25 cm)